Xtuden-com/CSV2IATI/NEWDOC.md

 ## Alternatives

 If you wish to use some other column/constant if a given field is blank, you can add an alternative.
-You can add as many alternatives as needed, but hey will only be used if all preceding options are blank.
+You can add as many alternatives as needed, but they will only be used if all preceding options are blank.

 Currently you must delete all alternatives for a field before you can delete the field itself.